 The respondent is a 17-year-old from Syria who was walking with his 21 year-old brother when they crossed the border into Bulgaria.
 They both had experienced 4 pushbacks already, the most recent one from Bulgaria to Turkey.

 The respondent said that the two started walking on the 17th of July from Edirne for about 4-5 km to get closer to the border and cross to Bulgaria by crossing the fence.
 With them 24 Syrian (among them 5 women), aged between 14 – 40, were walking until they reached a point at the fence close to Hamzabeyli.

 The respondent reported that the officers started beating people randomly and everywhere with a plastic baton.
-The Women were also kicked but the children were protected by the respondent and other people of the group.
-One of the babys was sick, the mother asked for necessary medicine but it was denied.
+The women were also reportedly kicked but the children were protected by the respondent and other people of the group.
+One of the babies was sick, the mother asked for necessary medicine but it was reportedly denied.

 The respondent reported that one officer was wearing a black jacket, green pants and according to the respondent, the blue FRONTEX-armband.
 The respondent could hear him speaking Russian, the other officers were speaking Bulgarian with each other and used English and some Turkish for talking to the group.

-The respondent said that after approximately 40 min. of fast and reckless driving on unpaved road (the people kept colliding into each other), the respondent and the others were taken to the push-back point to a road in the forest next to the fence.
+The respondent said that after approximately 40 minutes of fast and reckless driving on unpaved road (the group reportedly kept colliding into each other), the respondent and the others were taken to the push-back point to a road in the forest next to the fence.